chocolatey/docs/input/en-us/quick-deployment/azure/packages.md

 Order: 26
 xref: qdeazurepackages
 Title: Package Selection
-Description: A summary of the package offerings for QDE in Azure
+Description: A summary of the package offerings for the Chocolatey for Business QDE Azure Environment
 ---

 ## Summary

-When deploying QDE in Azure, you are prompted to select [packages to internalize](xref:qdeazure#internalize-packages).
+When deploying the Chocolatey for Business QDE Azure Environment, you are prompted to select [packages to internalize](xref:qdeazure#internalize-packages).

-This page shows the packages we bundle as recommendations, and discusses how to source other packages to automatically publish to your new QDE environment.
+This page shows the packages we bundle as recommendations, and discusses how to source other packages to automatically publish to your new Chocolatey for Business QDE Azure Environment.

 ## Recommendations